lattera/articles/infosec/tor/2017-08-28_week_with_tor/article.md

 Update 2017-12-16: After nearly four months behind Tor, I thought I would provide updates and insight.
 Take a look at Addendum 02.
-In Addendum 03, I aded the configuration files for my setup.
+In Addendum 03, I added the configuration files for my setup.

 On 25 Aug 2017, I decided to spend one week completely over Tor.
 On one of my spare firewalls, I installed HardenedBSD 12-CURRENT/amd64